 The same is true for corporates, who also face greenwashing risk from incorrect or omitted information in financial reports, non-financial statements and prospectuses, as well as a lack of transparency around the limitations of the methodologies that underpin disclosures.
-Where those errors or omissions relate to equity or debt securities, the financial institutions that acted as managers and or/underwriters are also potentially exposed under securities laws in some jurisdictions.
+Where those errors or omissions relate to equity or debt securities, the financial institutions that acted as managers and or/underwriters are also exposed.